 Here are the step by step instructions to make the recipe.
 We start by blitzing the biscuits in the food processor.

-The biscuits need to be blitz till they are a fine crumb.
+To make the cheesecake balls, start by adding the biscuits to the bowl of a food processor.
+They need to be blitzed till they are a fine crumb.

 After blitzing if you notice any pieces of biscuits, you can use the pulse function on the food processor to keep blitzing for a bit till they are in powder like form.